afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I looked at how to style video elements.

 **Thougts** Html Video element is really powerful element.
 You can work on it very easily

+### Day 109: Oct 05 2019

+**Today's Progress**: Today I updated my landing page.
+I added some responsive styles and updated my layout.

+**Thougts** Designing is one thing, coding is one thing